harshmandan/supergoto/README.md

 # Supergoto

-Extension of sveltekit's `goto` module with additional navigation options and URL Search parameters management.
+Extension of sveltekit's `goto` module with more navigation options and URL Search parameters management.

 # What it does